 The Vitamin D3 form is much more effective at increasing blood levels of vitamin D than the vitamin D2 form, so that’s something important to keep in mind when looking for a high-quality supplement.

 Going back to the fact that vitamin D is fat-soluble, this means that it gets absorbed in the lymph system, transported in the blood, and can be stored in the liver and fatty tissues for use as needed.
-That said, care needs to be exercised when using fat-soluble vitamins since toxic levels can build up when consumed in excessive amounts.
+That said, care needs to be exercised when using fat-soluble vitamins since toxic levels can build up when consumed in excessive amounts, including taking into account the amounts of these vitamins from each supplement you are taking.

 Again, depending on the source, there are different recommendations on how much D3 to supplement with and the range it comes in is broad, from 400 IU all the way up to 20,000 IU.
 The most recent research, and extensive research of experts is recommending a mid range of 2000 IU to 4000 IU per day for adults.